 \end{enumerate}

-While our analysis has been comprehensive and these results are enlightening, we stress that the properties of filaments studied in this work certainly depend on filament mass, redshift, and environment \citep[see, e.g.,][]{ramsoy2021rivers}.
+While our analysis has been comprehensive and these results are enlightening, we stress that the properties of the filaments studied in this work certainly depend on the mass of the filament, the redshift, and the environment \citep[see, e.g.,][]{ramsoy2021rivers}.
 Future studies using similarly high-resolution simulations and employing similar analysis methods to study a much larger sample of filaments across different redshifts and environments will be necessary to elucidate the properties of these extremely important elements of the cosmic-web and their implications for galaxy formation.